mmitusov/web-parser/README.md

 3. Login or create new account on Heroku.
 Then create new app, name it, and choose your location;
 4. Install the Heroku CLI (if you haven’t before);
 5. Add the ‘heroku remote’ for existing repositories: `heroku git:remote -a heroku-puppeteer-app`;
-6. Commit your code to the repository and deploy it to Heroku using Git.
+6. Commit your code to the repository and deploy it to Heroku using Git:
         ```
         git add .
         git commit -am "Heroku"